go-clarum/clarum-http/README.md

     Timeout(2000 * time.Millisecond).
     Build()

-var thirdPartyServer = clarumhttp.Http().Server().
+var productService = clarumhttp.Http().Server().
-    Name("thirdPartyServer").
+    Name("productService").
     Port(8083).
     Build()
 ```

 5. Write tests.

 The configured endpoints offer you an API to execute test actions.
 Test actions are how you tell Clarum to do something.
 In this context, the endpoints we have configured above will allow you to send and receive HTTP requests and responses.

+You will notice that Clarum offers a different way of writing tests.
+The classical AAA testing pattern, while good for unit testing, is not so good for integration tests.
+When writing these kind of tests, use-cases end up being really complex and mocking everything before sending the first request will result in tests that are really hard to read and understand.
+This is why Clarum offers a different approach.
+With test actions you end up writing a test that represents 1:1 the flow of your use-case.

-All you need to do now is to create a standard go test and use the endpoints to build the logic you want to test.
+All you need to do now is to create a standard go test and use the endpoints to build the logic you need.
 Remember that you are writing integration tests.
 This means that before your tests run, your application and all other required infrastructure have to be running.
-Clarum offers some functionality to help you with orchestration.
+Clarum offers some functionality to help you with orchestration as well.
 See below.

 Actions will return errors when executed.
 These errors will either be caused by something that went wrong when executing the action itself or when a validation has failed.
 If you don't want to always check these errors, you can allow Clarum to fail your tests automatically, by passing the current test instance to the action.